 Glennallen is a tiny town located in the state of Alaska.
 With a population of 439 people and just one neighborhood, Glennallen is the 61st largest community in Alaska.

-Glennallen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Glennallen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glennallen are a mix of both white- and blue-collar jobs.
 Overall, Glennallen is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Glennallen who work in sales jobs (31.21%), teaching (13.06%), and maintenance occupations (8.60%).

-The education level of Glennallen citizens is substantially higher than the typical US community, as 29.38% of adults in Glennallen have at least a bachelor's degree.
+The overall education level of Glennallen citizens is substantially higher than the typical US community, as 29.38% of adults in Glennallen have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Glennallen in 2022 was $40,134, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,536 for a family of four.